 Connection persistence on unhealthy backends

-The connection persistence settings control whether an existing connection persists on a selected backend after that backend becomes unhealthy (as long as the backend remains in the load balancer's configured backend instance group).
+The connection persistence settings control whether an existing connection persists on a selected backend VM or endpoint after that backend becomes unhealthy, as long as the backend remains in the load balancer's configured backend group (in an instance group or a NEG).

-The behavior described in this section does not apply to cases where you remove a backend VM from its instance group, or remove the instance group from the backend service.
+The behavior described in this section does not apply to cases where you remove a backend instance from an instance group or remove a backend endpoint from its NEG, or remove the instance group or the NEG from the backend service.
 In such cases, established connections only persist as described in connection draining.

 The following connection persistence options are available: